-North Queensland has a tropical weather pattern that is consistent over the years.
+North Queensland has a tropical weather pattern consistent over the years.

-The rains start to increase in December, are at their heaviest from January to March tampering off in April.
-May to November are the dry months.
+The rains increase in December and are heaviest from January to March, tapering off in April.
+May to November is the dry months and usually have clear blue skies for those seven months.

 Tropical Cyclones may form in the summer months over the ocean.

-While scientist would disagree, a Cyclone, typhoon and a hurricane are all the same.
+While scientists would disagree, a Cyclone, typhoon and hurricane are all the same.

 The cyclone season generally lasts from November to April.

-Cairns is in the band for cyclones but the majority of them happen further north.
+Cairns is in the band for cyclones, but most happen further south.

-Local dive operators express that on average, one week of diving is effected every two years.
+Local dive operators express that, on average, one week of diving is affected every two years.

-If you look at the monthly average temperatures, you will see that the day time temperatures stay very comfortable.
+When you look at the monthly average temperatures, you will see that the daytime temperatures stay very comfortable.

-You might want to add a sweater or sweat shirt but more than that is really not needed.
+You might want to add a sweater or sweatshirt, but more than that is unnecessary.

-You might need a slightly thicker wet suit in August than in January, but no need to bring out a dry suit.
+You might need a slightly thicker wet suit in August than in January.

 The “wet” season brings warmer water.
-Also, the rain patterns are such that more rainfall falls over land that out on the outer reefs.
+The rain patterns are such that more rainfall falls over land than out on the outer reefs.

-The distance between most of the dive sites and the coast are great enough that the run off from the rain does not affect the visibility on the reef.
+The distance between most of the Reef sites and the coast is significant enough that the runoff from the rain does not affect the visibility on the Reef.

-The area north of Cairns is one of the destinations that sees these marine animals every year.
+The area north of Cairns is one destination that sees whales every year.